leaphy-robotics/leaphy-micropython/README.md

 Source Code for the Leaphy MicroPython Library

 # How to install the package on your microcontroller:
-    First connect it to the wifi you need to do this in the repl from your microcontroller: import network
+    First connect your microcontroller to the wifi you need to do this in the repl from your microcontroller: import network
     wlan = network.WLAN(network.STA_IF)
     wlan.active(True)